Eating Disorder

 Ethical & Client-Centered Care

-Lauren fosters a collaborative, nonjudgmental space where clients feel empowered to take charge of their recovery.
-The work is trauma-informed, weight-inclusive, and rooted in the belief that every individual deserves respect and care, regardless of where they are in their journey.
+Jenna fosters a collaborative, nonjudgmental space where clients feel empowered to take charge of their recovery.
+The work is trauma-informed, weight-inclusive, and rooted in the belief that every individual is capable of healing.
 Clients are guided in establishing realistic goals, fostering self-compassion, and developing sustainable coping strategies that extend beyond therapy sessions.

 Who Is Served

-Therapy is provided for adolescents (12+) and adults struggling with a range of eating concerns, including anorexia, bulimia, binge eating disorder, ARFID, orthorexia, and chronic dieting.
-Whether stepping down from a higher level of care or seeking support for ongoing challenges, clients are supported throughout their healing process.
+Therapy is provided for adolescents (12+) and adults struggling with a range of eating concerns, including anorexia, bulimia, binge eating disorder, OSFED, and orthorexia.
+Additionally, co-occurring disorders are simultaneously addressed to promote full recoveries.

 Those looking for compassionate, evidence-based eating disorder care are encouraged to reach out to learn more about available services.